TechTalk.

 Article Main Image

-Brits are a nation of tea drinkers.
+The Brits are a nation of tea drinkers.
 In fact, we drink 100 million cups per day.
 Putting on the kettle for a cuppa is a national ritual.
 But nothing ruins that special moment like a kettle clogged up with limescale – which can ruin the flavour of your brew and make your kettle less efficient.
+And it’s not just kettles that are suffering.

 That’s why we’re riding to the rescue with our guide to removing limescale.
 But first, the basics...